oeg-upm/teresia/README.md

 * server1: contains everything related to the pre-annotation layers and server tests, aimed at visualizing the results in BRAT.
 Version 01 and parse from gold_standard1.

-* server1: Version 02 and parse from gold_standard2.
+* server2: Version 02 and parse from gold_standard2.

+* server3: Version 03 and parse from gold_standard2 but with phraseology and labels changed.